Abel Tasman: Tasman map

-Held within the collection of the State Library of New South Wales is the Tasman map, thought to have been drawn by Isaac Gilsemans, or completed under the supervision of Franz Jacobszoon Visscher.
-The map is also known as the Bonaparte map, as it was once owned by Prince Roland Bonaparte, the great-nephew of Napoleon.
+The Tasman map is in the collection of the State Library of New South Wales.
+It is thought to have been drawn by Isaac Gilsemans, or completed under the supervision of Franz Jacobszoon Visscher.
+The map is also known as the Bonaparte map, as it was once owned by Prince Roland Bonaparte, the great-nephew of Napoleon Bonaparte.
 The map was completed sometime after 1644 and is based on the original charts drawn during Tasman's first and second voyages.
 As none of the journals or logs composed during Tasman's second voyage have survived, the Bonaparte map remains an important contemporary artefact of Tasman's voyage to the northern coast of the Australian continent.

 The Tasman map reveals the extent of understanding the Dutch had of the Australian continent at the time.
 The map includes the western and southern coasts of Australia, accidentally encountered by Dutch voyagers as they journeyed by way of the Cape of Good Hope to the VOC headquarters in Batavia.
 In addition, the map shows the tracks of Tasman's two voyages.
 Of his second voyage, the map shows the Banda Islands, the southern coast of New Guinea and much of the northern coast of Australia.
 However, the land areas adjacent to the Torres Strait are shown unexamined; this is despite Tasman having been given orders by VOC Council at Batavia to explore the possibility of a channel between New Guinea and the Australian continent.

 There is debate as to the origin of the map.
 It is widely believed that the map was produced in Batavia; however, it has also been argued that the map was produced in Amsterdam.
 The authorship of the map has also been debated: while the map is commonly attributed to Tasman, it is now thought to have been the result of a collaboration, probably involving Franchoijs Visscher and Isaack Gilsemans, who took part in both of Tasman's voyages.
 Whether the map was produced in 1644 is also subject to debate, as a VOC company report in December 1644 suggested that at that time no maps showing Tasman's voyages were yet complete.

 In 1943, a mosaic version of the map, composed of coloured brass and marble, was inlaid into the vestibule floor of the Mitchell Library in Sydney.
 The work was commissioned by the Principal Librarian William Ifould, and completed by the Melocco Brothers of Annandale, who also worked on the ANZAC War Memorial in Hyde Park and the crypt at St Mary's Cathedral, Sydney.